App-vNext/Polly/README.md

 Licensed under the terms of the [New BSD License](http://opensource.org/licenses/BSD-3-Clause)

-# Blog posts, podcasts and videos about Polly
+# Blogs, podcasts, courses, ebooks, architecture samples and videos around Polly

 When we discover an interesting write-up on Polly, we'll add it to this list.
 If you have a blog post you'd like to share, please submit a PR!